-$^{^{146}\}mathrm{See}$ file "Income_1980_2009.xls".
+$^{149}$ See file "Income\1980\2009.xls".

-147Prior to 1955, there exist official income data starting in 1930, see Japan Statistics Bureau, Historical Statistics of Japan (bilingual), 1989, volume 3, Section 13-5, for official flow data covering the 1930-1976 period.
-As there are no similar data for wealth, we have not used these series in the present research.
+&lt;sup>150Prior to 1955, there exist official income data starting in 1930, see Japan Statistics Bureau, Historical Statistics of Japan (bilingual), 1989, volume 3, Section 13-5, for official flow data covering the 1930-1976 period.

-only include owner-occupied housing activities, because the data at our disposal do not allow us to add tenant-occupied activities.148 There are no data on wages paid in the corporate and non-corporate business sectors separately, so we cannot isolate these two sectors in our analysis of the structure of national income.149 The share of the overall business sector has declined from about 90% of factor-price national income in 1970 to about 80% in 2010, as the housing and foreign sector shares increased.
+We include non-profit institutions serving households in the household sector.
+(As Table JP.6d shows, NPISH account for about 4% of Japan's private wealth).
+In the housing sector, we only include owner-occupied housing activities, because the data at our disposal do not allow us to add tenant-occupied activities.
+There are no data on wages paid in the corporate and non-corporate business sectors separately, so we cannot isolate these two sectors in our analysis of the structure of national income.
+The share of the overall business sector has declined from about 90% of factor-price national income in 1970 to about 80% in 2010, as the housing and foreign sector shares increased.